PLAY UP THE BAND

 We are now in London, and this shot taken from the Elephant & Castle Hotel sees a tram at the junction of Newington Butts and St. George’s Road.

-Looking down Camberwell Road and the approaching tram is working Route 60, Southwark Bridge to Dulwich
+In this shot looking down Camberwell Road the approaching tram is working Route 60, Southwark Bridge to Dulwich